0cjs/sedoc/EE/tools/ASL.md

 `switch EXPR` / `case VAL` / `elsecase` / `endcase` compares the value of _EXPR_ against each _VAL_, assembling only the first matching case.

+Note that `if` expressions do not allow arguments that contain forward references.
+To handle this, you can simply assume enough to generate code on the first pass, and fix it up on the second:

+    if (~~defined(target)) && (MOMPASS < 2)
+        ... ; not using `target`
+    else
+        ... ; using `target`
+    endif

 ### Listing Control (§3.7)

 - `title TITLE`